crossprogramming/crossprogramming.github.io/_posts/2018-05-12-controlling-service-startup-order-in-docker-compose.md

 As you can see, stating the dependency between db and app services is pretty easy, same as doing a health check.
 Even better, these things are built-in Docker Compose.

 And now the __bad__ news: since Docker Compose file format is used by Docker Swarm too, the development team has decided to mark this feature as obsolete starting with compose file v3, as documented [here](https://docs.docker.com/compose/compose-file/#depends_on); see more reasoning behind this decision [here](https://github.com/docker/compose/issues/4305#issuecomment-276527457).
-The depends_on, condition and service_healthy are usable only when using older compose file versions (e.g. v2.1, v2.2, v2.3 or v2.4).
+The depends_on, condition and service_healthy are usable only when using older compose file versions (v2.1 up to and including v2.4).
 Keep in mind Docker Compose might remove support for these versions in a future release, but as long as you're OK with using compose file versions before v3, this solution is very simple to understand and use.

 <h2 id="port-checking">Solution #2: Port checking with a twist</h2>
 This solution uses this Docker compose file: __[docker-compose-using-port-checking.yml](https://github.com/satrapu/jdbc-with-docker/blob/master/docker-compose-using-port-checking.yml)__.